Journey to the End of the Whale

-Journey to the End of the Whale (2005) is a novel by John David Morley, a book that almost killed its author in the making.
+Journey to the End of the Whale (2005) is a novel by John David Morley.

 Summary

 Swiss orphan, insurance agent and amateur marine biologist Daniel Serraz free-floats with life's currents until a traumatic midlife episode sends him on a journey of discovery to the remote east Indonesian island of Lefó.
 There, he will uncover the secret of his origins, but not before risking everything hunting with the islanders, the last torchbearers of an ancient tradition by which whales are bested by men in teak boats, harpooned by hand on the open sea.

 Reception

 Writing in The Observer, novelist and critic Adam Mars-Jones described the book as “a paean to the majesty, complexity and otherness of the world's whales; and an elegy for a way of life which depended on killing them.”
 In The Sunday Telegraph, Matthew Alexander wrote: